-Old Tom Morris
+Who is Old Tom Morris?

-From his earliest days at Prestwick, Old Tom demonstrated a gift for using the natural landscape to craft dastardly holes like the Alps, which even today strikes fear into the hearts of players facing the carry over that massive dune and the yawning Sahara Bunker.
+From his earliest days at Prestwick, Old Tom demonstrated a gift for using the natural landscape to craft dramatic holes like the Alps, which even today strikes fear into the hearts of players facing the carry over that massive dune and the yawning Sahara Bunker.

 Old Tom Morris, ca.1900